 During the year ended 31 March 2014, the Group entered into coal sale and purchase agreements with a marketing agent of two coal miners in Indonesia and made prepayments of US\$13,000,000 for the purpose of securing long-term supply of thermal coal from the relevant coal miners.
 During the year ended 31 March 2015, this original agreement was transformed into a new contract with another agent of the two coal miners in Indonesia.
 As at 31 March 2016, such prepayments with unutilised amount of US\$11,704,000, the directors reassessed the recoverability of the unutilised prepayments based on all relevant information available to the Group.
-Due to the continuing downturn of coal market, the low demand of coal and minimal utilisation of the prepayments, demand for repayment which were in vain, the directors made a full impairment loss of US\$11,704,000 was recognised in the consolidated statement of comprehensive income during the year ended 31 March 2016, in considering that there was significant uncertainty as to the ability of the group to recover the balance of the prepayments through either utilisation from future purchases or repayment of US\$640,000 were recovered and recognised in the consolidated statement of comprehensive income during the year ended 31 March 2017, unutilised prepayments and other receivables in total of US\$640,000 were recovered and recognised in the consolidated statement of comprehensive income during the year ended 31 March 2017.
+Due to the continuing downturn of coal market, the low demand of coal and minimal utilisation of the prepayments, demand for repayment which were in vain, the directors made a full impairment loss of US\$11,704,000 was recognised in the consolidated statement of comprehensive income during the year ended 31 March 2016 in considering that there was significant uncertainty as to the ability of the Group to recover the balance of the prepayments through either utilisation from future purchases or repayment of the prepayments.
+During the year ended 31 March 2017, unutilised prepayments and other receivables in total of US\$640,000 were recovered and recognised in the consolidated statement of comprehensive income during the year ended 31 March 2017.

-As at 31 March 2021 and 2020, the amount of US\$11,064,000 remained as irrecoverable and the impairment loss made in prior years remained as US\$11,064,000.
+As at 31 March 2022 and 2021, the amount of US\$11,064,000 remained as irrecoverable and the impairment loss made in prior years remained as US\$11,064,000.
 In the opinion of the directors of the Company, the Group will continue to negotiate with these coal miners to seek and consider all of their options to recover the prepayments, whether through supply of coal or otherwise, including potential legal action.